cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/service-governance/config-center/_index.md

 kitex-contrib provides an extension to the community's mainstream configuration center and realizes dynamic configuration docking with kitex governance features.

-Microservice developers can dynamically obtain service governance configurations and take effect in quasi-real-time.
-These capabilities are very helpful in improving the SLA of microservices.
+Microservice developers can use the configuration center to dynamically obtain service governance configurations, which take effect in near real-time

 Currently supported configuration centers are